-He recently won a highly competitive Royal Society of Edinburgh Enterprise Fellowship supported by the Natural Environment Research Council, and as such is receiving training and mentoring from business leaders while also leading Space Intelligence Ltd.
+In 2017 he won a highly competitive Royal Society of Edinburgh Enterprise Fellowship supported by the Natural Environment Research Council.
+This provided training and mentoring from Scottish business leaders, and set firm foundations for Space Intelligence Ltd.

-He has published over 30 peer reviewed papers in this field, which have been referred to in the scientific literature over 2500 times since 2012.
+He has published over 60 peer reviewed papers in this field, which have been referred to in the scientific literature over 6000 times.

-He has won over £1 million (US$1.3 million) in research funding, from UK and US governments as well as the European Space Agency and the World Bank.
+He has won over £4 million (US$5.5 million) in research funding, from UK and US governments as well as the European Space Agency, the European Union and the World Bank.

 In addition to expertise in developing and testing methods for using different types of satellite data to map forest change, he has also led field campaigns to collect ground data in countries including Brazil, Cameroon, Gabon, Kenya, Peru and Uganda.